 Thrivent Funds

 Over the past five years eligible Thrivent members have designated over $12,000 ($10,273 COS and $1780 to Endowment Fund) by taking advantage of Thrivent Choice.
-This is another way in which Thrivent, a 501(c)9 Fraternal Organization, distributes its profits to member activities.
+This is another way in which Thrivent, a 501(c)9 Fraternal Organizationdistributes its profits to member activities.

 The funds are generated from qualifying insurance premiums and/or annuities held by its members.
 If you receive notices re: Thrivent Choice opportunities, please review and consider directing funds to COS or the COS Endowment Fund, If you are not a Thrivent member and would like to learn more you can go to www.thrivent.com or call Mark Gluckner, (866.614.4839) our local representative, who will provide personal information for you.

-LUTHERAN CHURCH EXTENSION FUND ~ GOOD RATES!
+LUTHERAN CHURCH EXTENSION FUND

+BETTER, HIGHER RATES!
 The LCEF is now offering to all investors a Partners Plus investment opportunity that will support loans to churches, schools, pastors, and other church workers.
-This new Partners Plus program is offering a 1.625% fixed rate 2-year note.
-Also it offers a 2.25% fixed rate 4-year note.
-LCEF is continuing to offer the Y.I.
-Club for young investors at a premium rate for amounts up to $1000.
-They also offer a Connect Plus program for NEW investors at a 2.25% fixed rate.
-(Tiered amounts/1 per social security number.)
+This new Partners Plus program is offering a 4.00% fixed rate 2-year note.
+Also, it offers a 3.75% fixed rate 4-year note.

 Christ Our Savior Endowment Fund